ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md

 # Dealing With Content Management Systems

 As you may or may not know, Squarespace does *not* offer a truly unlimited-length index page.
-Some templates do include an [Index page,](http://help.squarespace.com/guides/using-the-index-page)[^in] which is sort of like the [Summary block](http://answers.squarespace.com/questions/30592/summary-block), but neither of those act as true indices.
+Some templates do include an [Index page,][squarespace][^in] which is sort of like the [Summary block][squarespace 2], but neither of those act as true indices.

-Moreover, if you have [Linked](http://www.theoveranalyzed.net/archive?tag=linked)-style posts, the native Index page and Summary blocks present the *external URL* as the post title -- not the post's *permalink.* Proper support of Daring Fireball style [linked](http://daringfireball.net/linked/) content came [late](http://help.squarespace.com/guides/linking-a-post-title-to-external-content) for Squarespace, maybe as late as Squarespace 6.
+Moreover, if you have [Linked][theoveranalyzed 3][^old]-style posts, the native Index page and Summary blocks present the *external URL* as the post title -- not the post's *permalink.* Proper support of Daring Fireball style [linked][daringfireball] content came [late][squarespace 3] for Squarespace, maybe as late as Squarespace 6.
 Thing is: I don't think it ever made it off of the back burner.
 There seem to be quite a few things that haven't -- and probably won't -- make it off of the back burner.

 Having used this content management system (CMS) for over a year, it is painfully apparent to me that having managed content comes with its good and its bad.
 The good is obvious: I don't have to stress about my site.
 I never worry about server maintenance or anything of that nature.
 And I have complete control of the content that I publish.

 But the bad is just as obvious: I have relatively *little* control in how that content is presented.
 Admittedly, I have spent more time in the last month tweaking the template(s) than I have spent actually creating content.
 I have spent the past month largely coding *against* the Squarespace platform in order to achieve my design goals.

 Squarespace's lack of a true index page, as well as its so-so support of Linked content, are examples of the bad aspects of both this particular platform, as well as CMS in general.
-If it didn't seem so daunting to do so, I would gladly switch to a static, text files-based system like what [Marco Arment](http://www.marco.org/secondcrack) and [Casey Liss](http://www.caseyliss.com/2014/5/2/camel-open-sourced) are doing.
+If it didn't seem so daunting to do so, I would gladly switch to a static, text files-based system like what [Marco Arment][marco] and [Casey Liss][caseyliss] are doing.

 But until then, I will make do.

 # How I Made A True Index Page

-First, I should give tremendous credit where credit's due: [Sid O'Neill](http://sidoneill.com) from [Crate of Penguins](http://crateofpenguins.com/) posted the how-to over [a year ago](http://crateofpenguins.com/blog/2013-9-squarespace-post-index-non-hacky-version).
-I stumbled upon his Index [how-to](http://crateofpenguins.com/blog/2013-9-squarespace-post-index-non-hacky-version) while looking for help with Bigfoot footnotes in Squarespace, a topic which he also [covered](http://crateofpenguins.com/blog/2013-12-add-bigfoot-to-squarespace-sites).[^bfs]
+First, I should give tremendous credit where credit's due: [Sid O'Neill][sidoneill] from [Crate of Penguins][crateofpenguins] posted the how-to over [a year ago][crateofpenguins 2].
+I stumbled upon his Index [how-to][crateofpenguins 2] while looking for help with Bigfoot footnotes in Squarespace, a topic which he also [covered][crateofpenguins 3].[^bfs]

 In a nutshell, implementing this Index page involves the following: